Unidata/netcdf-c/docs/nczstore.md

 #### Time-Related Types
 Defining variables or attributes using the Datetime or Timedelta types is not supported.
-If encountered, it is treated as a fixed length Unicode string with an associated built-in attribute giving the units.
+If encountered, it is treated as a string with an associated built-in attribute giving the units.

+#### The Complex Type
+If this type is encountered on reading a non-NCZarr Zarr file, then a compound type named "_Complex" will be added to the list of types defined in the root group.
+The associated type will then be treated as equivalent to thie compound type.

 #### The V Type
 The definition of, say, ````|V29````, appears to be the equivalent vector